AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 ## Lecture 4 – 11.11.2022

+The task descriptions can be found in our <a href=https://github.com/AmadeoNoelsPXL/aquaponics/blob/IoT-Documentation-Branch/Documentation/L&A/L&A_Documentation.md#11112022>Pair-Report</a>.

 **Scaling and testing + nice to have" discussion, personal notes** What will be issues scaling (system size, number of systems, management)?
 - How to handle privacy and security?